 Independent Living Coordinators are typically junior or senior students who have spent a year on staff and are interested in leading a unique area of campus.
 Each Independent Living Coordinator is assigned to oversee one of the areas in the Village.
-They create community events, provide on-call presence and serve as a liasion between the independent living areas and the Office of Residential Education and Living.
+They create community events, provide on-call presence and serve as a liaison between the independent living areas and the Office of Residential Life.

 Manwaring Independent Living Coordinators are typically junior or senior students who have spent a year on staff and are interested in leading a unique area of campus.
 They create community events and facilitate community development at the Manwaring apartments.